taosdata/TDengine/docs/en/02-intro/index.md

 ## Competitive Advantages

-By making full use of [these characteristics of time series data](https://tdengine.com/2019/07/09/86.html), TDengine differentiates itself from other time series databases, with the following advantages.
+By making full use of [characteristics of time series data](https://tdengine.com/tsdb/characteristics-of-time-series-data/), TDengine differentiates itself from other time series databases, with the following advantages.

 - **High-Performance**: TDengine is the only time-series database to solve the high cardinality issue to support billions of data collection points while out performing other time-series databases for data ingestion, querying and data compression.